Taytay, Rizal: Commerce and industry

 Commerce and industry is a very active economic sector in the municipality.
 This sector contributes a substantial income to the municipal coffers.

 As of late 2009s, commercial activity dominated the economic landscape with 75% of the total number of economic establishments registered with the Business Permits and Licensing Division of the municipal government.
 There are more than 7000 commercial and industrial firms operating in the municipality.

 SM City Taytay is a shopping mall owned and constructed by SM Prime Holdings.
 It is the first SM Supermall in the province in Rizal.
-The mall is located in Manila East Road Taytay, Rizal.
-The mall consists of two buildings interconnected with a bridge featuring anchors like the SM Hypermarket, SM Department Store, SM Cinemas, SM Foodcourt, Watsons, SM Appliance Center, Ace Hardware and various shops and restaurants.
 In 2014, SM Prime announced the expansion of the mall, with a four-storey mix commercial and office building set to rise in the newly acquired lot adjacent to the mall.
-Robinsons Companies are also conducting studies for the possibility of constructing another mall in province.
-Coca-Cola Inc., San Miguel Breweries, Megaworld, Santa Lucia Realty, Robinsons Mall, CityMall, Xentro Mall and Ayala Land have either planned or expanded its business portfolio in Taytay citing reasons of economic viability, strong internal market and accessibility.
 In 2012, the town was ranked second after Cainta in the Philippines for the highest income.

 Tourism and leisure

-Club Manila East (CME) is another getaway destinations in the heart of the municipality of Taytay.
+Club Manila East (CME) is another getaway destination in the heart of the municipality of Taytay.
 The resort-hotel has a 9,100 sqm "Funtasy Lagoon" pool which is a scaled-down model of Laguna de Bay.
-The surrounding day-tour cabanas, good for up to 20 persons and complete with shower and bath are named after the surrounding towns of Laguna de Bay.
-CME, with Philippine Surfing Academy (PSA), also conducts surfing lessons in its two wavepools, the "Beachwaves" and the "Oceanwaves".
-The Oceanwaves is the biggest of its kind in the country with powerful waves rising up to 1.5 meters high.
-And through its "CME FLY", a 6-floor-high, 360-meter-long zipline, CME takes its guests to a high adrenaline level.
-The latest addition to the facilities of CME is the Beach Volleyball court.
 To date, CME has 70 overnight villas, and 4 big-room dormitories.
-It has various seminar and function facilities to accommodate 50 to 1,000 people.
-And to serve the food needs of its clients, the Doña Nelia Restaurant serves a wide range of Filipino and Continental dishes at very affordable prices.